10 Elements to Add Hygge to Your Ottawa Home

 Illbury & Goose uses the slogan, ‘Truly Unique, Entirely Canadian’ as a nod to entrepreneurship, family and our Canadian journey.
 The clothing is manufactured in Toronto using sustainable practises.

 Ten Tree Apparel has been one of my go-to for hoodies and cozy tees for years.
 Their clothing options have increased as they’ve grown.
 Ten trees are planted for each item sold, and you receive a code in order to track where in the world your trees are planted.

 There are so many great Canadian brands to shop from; CLICK HERE for 20 Canadian clothing brands!

 Hobbry Ltd design studio creates beautiful, practical products.
 They specialize in planners and calendars.
 My last two annual planners were Hobbry and they’re now my go-to brand!
 Find products at Indigo.

 Danica Studio is a Vancouver based brand designing beautiful stationary, in addition to other home goods and accessories.
 Find greeting cards, notebooks, keepsake boxes and much more.
 Many products, and other cozy finds available locally at Boogie and Birdie.

-The Gifted Type is an Ottawa shop located on Elgin Street.
+The Gifted Type is an Ottawa shop that is now virtual.
 Shop here for all your stationary needs; guided journals, notebooks, interactive books, greeting cards, bookmarks, calendars, sticky notes, pens and markers… I could go on.

 The Penny Paper Co is a Toronto based stationary brand.
 They have many colourful printed notebooks, greeting cards, pencil sets and stickers.
 They also have items like candy, drinkware and keychains.
 Build your own gift box online!